huanmit/huanmit.github.io/_pages/about.md

 - ML Systems
 - Natural Language Processing (NLP)
 - Artificial Intelligence for IT Operations (AIOps)

-  I am now keen to explore in the fields of LLMs and AI4Sci.
+You could also refer to the `projects` page for details.
+Additionally, I am now keen to explore in the fields of LLMs and AI4Sci.

-I am currently looking for research opportunities for Summer 2024!
-Please feel free to contact me if you are interested.
+*I am currently looking for research opportunities for Summer 2024!
+Please feel free to contact me if you are interested.*